buildtesters/buildtest/docs/getting_started.rst

     | hello_f | 5c87978b | 2021/02/11 18:13:33 |
     +---------+----------+---------------------+

-You may combine both options **--oldest** and **--latest**, in this case buildtest will retrieve the first and last record of every test.
+You may combine **--oldest** and **--latest** options in same command, in this case buildtest will retrieve the first and last record of every test.

 .. code-block::